 - Keep Track of Your History.
 Once you have your work history, compile it into a list and save it somewhere.
 Be sure to update it regularly.
 You can then refer to this list any time you apply for jobs.

-What Your Work History Should Look Like on a Resume
+What It Should Look Like on a Resume

 Job seekers typically include work history in the “Experience” or “Related Employment” section of a resume.
 In this section, list the companies you worked for, your job titles, and the dates of employment.
 One additional element to your work history on a resume is a list (often a bulleted list) of your achievements and responsibilities at each job.